 What I found while I was in Graz is this is a city that’s so different from places like Innsbruck and Salzburg.
 Get ready because this place is really going to blow you away.

-If you speak to any Austrian they all say the same thing – that Graz is easy going.
+If you speak to any Austrian they’ll say the same thing – that Graz is easy going.
 Free-spirited.
 More relaxed.

 For me though, it doesn’t matter whether it’s the location or the climate, Graz is an amazing place to visit in Austria, especially during the summer.
-There really are so many things to see and do here.
+I really think you’ll love it here.

 So, my challenge was to discover the best things to do in Graz in just 48 hours, including a few of the best places to eat too.

-Here’s my little guide to Graz – I hope you find it useful!
+With that in mind, here’s my Graz itinerary for you – I really hope you find it useful!

 The Kunsthaus Graz has become such an icon for the city and it is easy to see why.